biggerpicturestudio/alfred-v1-docs/content/installation.md

 1. Download the code and paste it into root of your project.
 2. Create a database (you can use PHPMyAdmin if you prefer) and import the `database.sql` file.
 3. In the `cms-backend/` folder create the `.env` file and paste the contents of `.env.example`.
 Enter the credentials, at least for the database connection.
-4. Install the PHP dependencies, running `composer install` in the terminal, from the `cms-backend/` location.
+4. Install the PHP dependencies, running `composer install` and then `php artisan key:generate` in the terminal, from the `cms-backend/` location.
 5. Run `php artisan serve` and you should be able to see the project and start developing.

 ### Installation & running project on Docker